 Cons of Property Management

-In addition to the advantages, some cons of hiring a property manager include:
+In addition to the advantages, some negative of hiring a property manager include:

 - Fees can cut into profits: Property management fees can cut into your profits.
 If you include property management fees into your cash flow projections before buying rental property, you can budget for these costs and ensure they align with your goals.